 Marstons's shares were split on a 4:1 basis on 9 January 2007.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 4 shares.
 This wouldn't directly have changed the overall worth of your Marstons shares – just the quantity.
 However, indirectly, the new 75% lower share price could have impacted the market appetite for Marstons shares which in turn could have impacted Marstons's share price.

-Over the last 12 months, Marstons's shares have ranged in value from as little as 18.4p up to 133.8p.
+Over the last 12 months, Marstons's shares have ranged in value from as little as 18.4p up to 130.85p.
 A popular way to gauge a stock's volatility is its "beta".

 To put Marstons's beta into context you can compare it against those of similar companies.

 Marston's PLC operates managed, franchised, tenanted, and leased pubs, bars, restaurants, and accommodations in the United Kingdom and internationally.
-The company operates through three segments: Destination and Premium, Taverns, and Brewing.
-It provides premium cask, kegs, and bottled and canned beers through its six breweries under the Pedigree, Hobgoblin, Wainwright, and Shipyard brands, as well as under the licensed brands, including Estrella Damm.
-The company distributes its beers through 12 depots and distribution centers to estates, supermarkets, other pubs, and leisure businesses.
-It operates through approximately 1,400 bars, pubs and lodges, breweries, depots, and offices; approximately 1,700 rooms; and 30 stand-alone lodges.
-The company also exports its beers to approximately 61 countries.
+The company operates through Pubs and Bars, and Brewing segments.
+It provides cask, kegs, and packaged beers through its six breweries under the Pedigree, Hobgoblin, Wainwright, and Shipyard brands, as well as under the licensed brands, including Estrella Damm.
+The company operates through approximately 1,365 bars and pubs; and approximately 1,665 rooms.
 It is also involved in the property management; telecommunications; and insurance businesses.
 The company was formerly known as The Wolverhampton & Dudley Breweries PLC and changed its name to Marston's PLC in January 2007.
 Marston's PLC was founded in 1834 and is headquartered in Wolverhampton, the United Kingdom.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.